 How long does Rohypnol stay in your system?

 Many factors can affect how long Rohypnol stays in your system, including dosage, BMI, gender, method of administration, other drugs in your system and hydration levels.

-The following can be used as a general guide to how long the drug stays in your system:
+The following can be used as a general guide to how long it stays in your system:

 How long Rohypnol stays in your blood

-Blood tests identifying the presence of Rohypnol and can pick up traces of the drug between 11 and 25 hours post-ingestion.
+Blood tests identifying its presence can pick up traces of the drug between 11 and 25 hours post-ingestion.

 How long Rohypnol stays in your urine